Durgesh2002Lucifer/Weather-Application/README.md

 # Weather Application

-This project shows weather details using an API.
+This project fetches weather data from an API and displays it.
+Initial commit